vamem9z-Moses/AkkademyDb/README.md

 # akkademy-db

-This project is the akkademy-db and homework from the Learning AKKA book by Jason Goodwin.
+This project is the akkademy-db  from the
+Learning AKKA book by Jason Goodwin.

 TAG: LEARNINGAKKAJG